LaxarJS/laxar-patterns/docs/patterns/resources.md

 Depending on the use case, widgets might persist resources automatically every time they have been modified.
 In this case, it is recommended for them to still respond to save requests, for best interoperability.

+### RESTful State Management

+The _saveRequest, willSave_ and _didSave_ events are mainly useful for CRUD driven frontends.
+When building a RESTful application, resources are most probably shared frequently with services, and user interactions very often directly induce a server side effect.
+A dedicated phase for persistence (i.e. saving all relevant resources) is less likely to occur.
+Instead, consistency should somehow be checked before leaving a page, but how that is achieved depends on the functional use case.